Mongolian hip-hop: Beginnings

 Rap, very different from typical Mongolian productions, had great difficulty establishing itself.
 The first Mongolian rap group was MC Boys, which appeared at the end of the 1980s.
 It addressed societal, philosophical subjects and rebellion.
-It was quickly followed, starting in 1991, by the group Har Sarnai (Black Rose).
+It was quickly followed, starting in 1991, by the group Khar Sarnai (Black Rose).
 Formed by two brothers, it offered loud and raw music with house rhythms, which they describe as techno-rap.
 Anthony J. Fonseca describes their style as a combination of disco and electronic dance music, Gregory Delaplace as a mixture of electronic music, rap and pop.
 They sang or even shouted in a guttural and growling voice (throat singing), constantly exchange words, dealing with the dark sides of life and love.
 They appeared on stage in fantastical costumes, militaristic uniforms, leather boots, face paint, long wigs and top hats, constantly moving with their fists and feet in the air.
 In the opinion of music historian Peter K. Marsh, they "marked a clear alternative to the refined, well-coiffed and well-behaved ballad singers that had dominated the musical main-stream until then" and "helped to clear a space for a new generation of rappers."
+Another techno-rap band was the Khar Tas (Black Vilture), commenting on transition-period of Mongolia.
+Their track Clouded Sky (ca. 1992) is regarded as the first Mongolian hip-hop music video.